 - ½ c. flour

 - 2 Tbsp. butter or margarine, melted

 - Preheat oven to 350 degrees.

-Let me know how you’re celebrating fall.
-I hope you enjoy your days with a slice of this perfect fall treat.
+As you can see, this delicious Pumpkin Bread is pretty easy and straight-forward to make.
+I hope you enjoy your upcoming fall days with a slice of this perfect fall treat.